lrknox/dashboard/about/index.md

 **Collaboration fuels our culture.**

-Welcome to the Oak Ridge National Laboratory (ORNL) software portal&mdash;a hub for open source software (OSS) produced at the Lab.
+Welcome to the CASS Software Catalog&mdash;a hub for open source software (OSS) produced by projects under the stewardship of CASS.

 ### Contact

 Check out our [FAQ](faq).
-If you have other questions or would like to request a private repository, please don't hesitate to contact the [ORNL GitHub admins](mailto:software@ornl.gov).
+If you have other questions please open an issue.

 Follow us on Twitter for up-to-date information about the latest developments!

 <div class="text-center">
-  <a href="https://twitter.com/{{site.twitter.username}}" class="twitter-follow-button" data-show-count="true">Follow @ORNL</a>
+  <a href="https://twitter.com/{{site.twitter.username}}" class="twitter-follow-button" data-show-count="true">Follow @CASS</a>
 </div>